It’s a challenge, there’s no doubt about it. Don’t underestimate the balls it takes to move to a new city on your own.

 Put yourself out there

 Text first.
 Ask someone to meet up for a drink.
 Be bold.
+But always safe, meet in public places and tell people where you are going.

 Get to know your neighbours